opensafely/documentation/docs/index.md

 For the analysis proper, you can use Stata, R, or Python (almost) however you wish &mdash; see the [Developing Analysis Scripts](workflow-develop-analysis-scripts.md) section for guidance and exceptions.

-We strongly recommend you follow one of our OpenSAFELY walkthroughs to guide you through the platform using a typical workflow, rather than using the documentation pages alone.
+We recommend following one of our OpenSAFELY walkthroughs (see [here](https://github.com/opensafely/os-demo-research#opensafely-demo-materials)) to guide you through the platform workflow, rather than using the documentation pages alone.

 ## Useful links